Islandora-Collaboration-Group/ISLE/docs/Glossary.md

 * **Volume** a Docker controlled place to hold data on the local file system.
 Used to persist data across containers.

 * **Network** refers to a defined Docker network that is controlled by docker.
-ThIS has powerful implications in production.
+This has powerful implications in production.
-    * ISLE services: fedora, solr, apache, mysql, and proxy communicate using an internal private stack network.
+    * ISLE services: `fedora`, `solr`, `apache`, `mysql`, and `proxy` communicate using an internal private stack network.
 The service proxy also joins an insecure network that is accessible to the WAN (or for testing "WAN" likely means a smaller internal network).
 Why two networks?
 Swarms, scaling, replicating.

 * **Variables go here...***